square/connect-api-examples/templates/readme.md

 # Square developer platform application source code templates

-We keep all of our cool templates here and we add to this template library frequenty.
+We keep all of our cool templates here and we add to this template library frequently.
 Keep checking back for more cool stuff

 ## Web UI templates